SC Workers’ Comp – Permanent and Partial Disability Claims

 Although the advantage of a workers' compensation claim is that you do not need to prove fault, you must still prove how your injuries affect your ability to work, currently and in the future.

-You need documentation and evidence to win a workers' compensation claim, and any missing information can cause delays, a denial, or less compensation for your injuries than what you may deserve.
+You need documentation and medical evidence to win a workers' compensation claim, and any missing information can cause delays, a denial, or less compensation for your injuries than what you may deserve.
 Hiring a lawyer to help you prepare and file a challenging and tedious workers' compensation claim will avoid common mistakes that can hurt your case and prevent you from getting access to the money you need after a workplace accident.

 Should You Hire a Lawyer for Your Workers’ Compensation Claim?